MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3dwddm2_4ddi_videodecodersubmitbuffers.md

 * A D3D11_1DDI_ENCRYPTED_BLOCK_INFO structure that specifies which bytes of the frame buffer are encrypted.
 * A pointer to a D3D11_1DDI_AES_CTR_IV structure that contains an initialization vector (IV) for the frame buffer data that was encrypted by using the 128-bit Advanced Encryption Standard CTR mode (AES-CTR) block cipher encryption algorithm.

+> [!NOTE]
->**Notes**  If the decode buffer does not contain any encrypted data, this pointer is set to NULL.
+> If the decode buffer does not contain any encrypted data, this pointer is set to NULL.
 This function does not honor a Microsoft Direct3D 11 predicate that may have been set.